An increasing number of individuals are concerned that the money they invest is not used to support governments and organisations:

 The Triodos Bank has a high rating but potential customers should be aware of its links to the ideas of Rudolf Steiner and his occult religion/movement he named anthroposophy .
 In its Articles of Association it states “Triodos Bank is – at its sole discretion – associated with anthroposophy, this being the humanities science initiated by Rudolf Steiner that accordingly forms an important basis for the work of Triodos Bank”.

-The FIOH Fund and Plant a Tree in Africa use the Co-operative Bank and the Ecology Building Society
+The FIOH Fund uses the Co-operative Bank and the Ecology Building Society